brianquach123/take_home_assignment/README.md

 `cargo run -- <transaction_file>.csv`

 If given more time, I would additionally:
 - Build an additional CLI flag to generate a configurable test CSV for easier local testing.
-I wrote a helper function in lieu of doing this.
+I wrote a helper function `_generate_transaction_csv(total_transactions: u32, total_clients: u16)` in lieu of doing this.
 - Use the Newtype pattern on ID-based fields that take an integral type.
 This is for developer ergonomics so that there is a guarantee that a parameter being passed to a function is a guaranteed type, not just a u16 or u32 we'll interpret as a client or transaction ID.
 - Introduce a configurable worker thread field in the `PaymentsEngine`'s struct definition to concurrently divide and portion the CSV for processing.
 One